hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 > HTTPRoute
 ```

-You can add other K8s API object, e.g., *HorizontalPodAutoScaler* or *NetworkPolicy* as the supported filter by typing the command *k8sgpt filter add*.
+You can add other K8s API object, e.g., *HorizontalPodAutoScaler* or *NetworkPolicy*, as the supported filter by typing the command *k8sgpt filter add*.

 ```shell